Tony Richardson (American football): New York Jets

 On March 6, 2008, Richardson signed a one-year contract with the New York Jets, reuniting with his former Chiefs running back coach Jimmy Raye II.
 He was re-signed by the team on February 27, 2009.
 Following the expiration of his previous contract, Richardson, once again, signed with the team on March 16, 2010.
 He was released on September 5, but a day later he was re-signed after the Jets reached a deal with cornerback Darrelle Revis.
 He wasn't re-signed after the season.

 He was the recipient of the "Whizzer" White NFL Man of the Year Award at the end of the 2010 season.
 During his time with the Jets, Richardson helped Thomas Jones to two 1,000+ yard seasons.

+NFL career statistics

 Personal life

 His father, sergeant major Ben Richardson, was stationed in Germany when Tony was born, and he lived there for the first eight years of his life.
 When they returned to the U.S., the family lived in Daleville, Alabama.

 He received his Bachelor of Education degree in 2000, and later got his MBA from Webster University in 2004.
 Off the field, Richardson is very involved with local charities.
 He hosts the Kansas City chapter of the annual Special Olympics Punt, Pass & Kick competition, and has served as chairman of many charitable organizations and fundraisers.
 In 2002, he was nominated by his team for the NFL Man of the Year award.

 Richardson was elected to the NFLPA executive committee in 2008 for a two-year term.